phospho-app/phospho/README.md

 <a href="https://discord.gg/m8wzBGQA55" target="_blank"><img src="https://img.shields.io/badge/Join%20our%20community-Discord-blue"></a>
 </div>

-Phospho is the one click backoffice for LLM apps.
+Phospho is the backoffice for your LLM apps.
 Detect issues and extract insights from your app's text messages.
 Gather user feedback and measure success.
 Create the best conversational experience for your users.

 Ship your LLM app in production with confidence, and focus on user insights to iterate.